Karma-Finance/karma-scores/Karma-Bond/Contracts/Karma-CustomBond/docs/README.md

 - `maxPrice`: Max price for slippage protection. `maxPrice` value needs to be superior or equal to the bond price, otherwise the transaction will fail.
 - `depositor`: Registered depositor of the bond

+- Requirements:
+  - Only principal token accepted for deposit
+  - `maxPrice` must be superior or equal to `trueBondPrice`
+  - The `amount` deposited mustn't overflow the max debt
+  - The `payout` deposited must be > 0.01 payout token (underflow protection)
+  - The `payout` deposited mustn't superior to `maxPayout()`

 ### 🧪 Example call

 ```java